CrunchyData/postgres-operator/docs/content/installation/helm.md

 This section provides instructions for installing and configuring PGO using Helm.

+There are two sources for the PGO Helm chart:
+* the Postgres Operator examples repo;
+* the Helm chart hosted on the Crunchy container registry, which supports direct Helm installs.

+# The Postgres Operator Examples repo

 ## Prerequisites

 First, go to GitHub and [fork the Postgres Operator examples](https://github.com/CrunchyData/postgres-operator-examples/fork)